microsoft/azure-chat-for-java/README.md

  * At the bottom of the navigation pane, click NEW > Data Services > SQL Database > Quick Create.
  * Choose New SQL Database Server
  * Select an appropriate region, choose a login name and a password.
 Make a note of both.
- * When the Database is created and shows as online,
- * Next - set up DB access by opening your Database service, then click on Configure
+ * Next - set up DB access by opening your Database service from under SQL Database > Servers, then click on Configure
-	 * If you plan on runnning this aplpication locally, add your current IP address to the allowed IP addresses.
+	 * If you plan on runnning this application locally, add your current IP address to the allowed IP addresses.
 	 *  If you plan to run this application on Azure, make sure Windows Azure Services is selected as an allowed service.
- * Open the database service then click on "Show Connection Strings" on the right.
+ * Open the SQL Database > Dashboard, then click on "Show connection strings" on the right.
  * Open the azchatResources.properties file, located under azure-chat-for-java-master\azchat-web\src\main\resources in the Eclipse project
  * Use the values from the JDBC connection string to update the values: